gjm222/Udacity-Project4/writeup_project4.md

 Notice the white car to the right of the image to see the effect.
 This was accomplished in lines #33 and #137 of the code in file `proj4.py`

 #### 2. Use of color transforms and gradients to create a thresholded binary image.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #121 through #128 in `proj4_video_gen.py`).
-I tried increasing the kernel size to 5x5 and 9x9 for the gradients which did smooth out the lines but also made the lines wider which gave me too many false positives when detecting lines so I reverted back to the 3x3 kernal.
+I tried increasing the kernel size to 5x5 and 9x9 for the gradients which did smooth out the lines but also made the lines and noise wider which gave me too many false positives when detecting lines so I reverted back to the 3x3 kernal.
 Keeping high thresholds captured more line data thus helping to detect lines later in the code.
-Here's output of one of the test images.
 I also used a color threshold on the combination of HLS and HSV color spaces based on the saturation (HLS) and the value (HSV).
-Finally all binaries were combined in lines #156 through #158 in `proj4_video_gen.py` to get the following final binary image.
+Finally all binaries were combined in lines #146 through #158 in `proj4.py` to get the following final binary image.

 ![Processed Binary](./images/bin2.jpg)